Stanford Mobile Inquiry-based Learning Environment: SMILE on Google Assistant

+Ask SMILE

+In 2023, with the release of GPT large language models, the ability to classify questions based on Bloom's Taxonomy became much easier with prompt engineering.
+A new platform, Ask SMILE, provides a space for students to ask questions.
+The questions are then rated by the language models.

+SMILE LLM

+In 2024, the Ask SMILE concept was adopted onto a Raspberry Pi 5, allowing for offline use of the SMILE LLM.

+SMILE Coach

+In 2024, as prompt engineering and generative AI became more robust, the SMILE Coach project began intended to help facilitate career counseling.
+The SMILE Coach provides personal career coaching, learning pathways, and reflection questions for learners from all ages.

 Projects

 SMILE has reached over 25 countries, including the United States, India, Argentina, Mexico, Costa Rica, Colombia, Nepal, China, Uruguay, Indonesia, South Korea, South Africa, Sri Lanka, Pakistan, and Tanzania.

 Argentina

 In 2012, the Ministry of Education in Buenos Aires looked into modifying the cell phone prohibition use in the classroom that had been in effect since 2006.
 In addition to using SMILE, educators can now create executable programs on mobile devices to help facilitate learning in the classroom.

 SMILE workshops on Music, Language Arts, and Mathematics were implemented in Misiones and Talarin in August 2011.
 By using an exploratory learning pedagogy, students were able to compose songs.
 The power of mobile devices to reach the last mile and the last school is most evident where electricity and internet access is not guaranteed.

 Chile

 Due to the centralized nature of Chile, it is harder for education to reach the poorest areas of the country.
 The concept of a mobile classroom, or "pocket school," connected and tied together by a network of mobile phones, is an attempt to take advantage of the resources already available in the most underserved communities.